J-Rios/TLG_export_chat/README.md

 1 - First, you need a Telegram Client-API ID and Application Hash.
 You can get them by login and creating a new "App" in: https://my.telegram.org

-2 - Next, you have to set "API_ID", "API_HASH", "PHONE_NUM" and "CHAT_LINK" (chat that you want to export the data) in "tlg_exportchat.py" file.
+2 - Next, you have to set "API_ID", "API_HASH" and "PHONE_NUM" in "tlg_exportchat.py" file.

-3 - Then, you are free to execute "tlg_exportchat.py" file to export the chat data from the "CHAT_LINK" provided: python3 tlg_exportchat.py
+3 - Then, you are free to execute "tlg_exportchat.py" file to start the export script: python3 tlg_exportchat.py

 -------------------------------------------------------------------------------------------------------------------------